alejandronunez/django-graphene-gcp/README.md

 # django-graphene-gcp

-To test functionality implemented in `https://github.com/graphql-python/graphene-django/pull/666`
+This repo can be used to test the functionality implemented in `https://github.com/graphql-python/graphene-django/pull/666` A Elasticsearch filterset for the graphene-django library

-### dependency:
+### Dependencies
 - `docker`
 - `docker-compose`